Child Sponsorship Video

 Sister Helen came out of her mud hut to greet us, she was old and walked with a cane.
 I noticed on closer observation that one of her feet was bandaged, covering what looked like an infected wound.
 As it turns out, this was one of the many challenges faced by this poor old sister.
 Agape in Action was planning to expand the Widows Program to this coastal area of Kenya and the purpose of our visit was to capture the story of a 'typical' widow who would benefit from the Widows Program.
 We set up the video camera and asked Sister Helen to tell her story.
 Afterwards we spent some time in her home, and then left.
 Late that night when we were translating her interview, we came to realise how desperately in need she really was.

-Agape in Action Presentation (overview from 2016)
+Agape in Action Presentation (overview)

 AinA is a vibrant organization dedicated to providing spiritual and physical care to Christadelphian brothers and sisters living in extreme poverty.